M10-COZMO/Tamagotchi-ITA/README.md

 # Tamagotchi

-This is just an university assignment, unfortunatly i had to do it in italian...
+This is just an university assignment.
+Unfortunatly i had to do it in italian, but it's still work in progress